Meet the Team

 Christopher Hodgson received a BA in psychology from the University of Georgia in his hometown of Athens.
 He has a diverse background in administrative, customer service and management roles with various businesses ranging in size from “mom and pop” through an NYSE mutual fund corporation.
 After relocating to Maryland, Christopher met his partner in 1997 while living in Baltimore and they now reside in Western Montgomery County surrounded by the lush greenery of the Maryland Agricultural Reserve.
 During his personal time he enjoys audio books, cooking, learning about American Sign Language and deepening in the practices of Vajrayana Buddhism.

 Grant Gamble is a Certified Chemical Dependency Counselor (CCDC) with a Bachelor of Arts in Psychology.
-He started working in dual-diagnosis treatment in 2015 as a primary case manager for Sober College’s residential young adult program.
+He started working in dual-diagnosis treatment in 2015 as a primary case manager for a residential young adult program.
 Grant received his Bachelor of Science Degree in Psychology from California State University of Northridge.
 He has completed training in Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and is a Certified SMART Recovery Group Facilitator.
-Grant has experience working with young adults diagnosed with both substance abuse and mental health diagnoses.
+Grant has experience working with clients diagnosed with both substance abuse and mental health diagnoses.
 He has a great interest and understanding of the recovery process for young adults.
 Grant believes in an entire mind and body connection in order to maintain long-term recovery.
-He focuses on helping steer client’s focus on their individualized treatment plan by supporting them in five major competencies he believes are essential to the life long recovery process (Life Skills, Sobriety, Fitness, Productivity, and Emotional Well-Being).
-Grant is an avid swimmer, frequent live music attendee, and lover of all things ocean related!
-Grant is a Washingtonian by birth, but loves to incorporate the positive California vibes he inherited during his time in Los Angeles!
+He focuses on helping steer client’s focus to their individualized treatment plan by supporting them in five major competencies he believes are essential to the life long recovery process (Life Skills, Recovery, Fitness, Productivity, and Emotional Well-Being).
+Grant is an avid swimmer, live music attendee, and lover of all things ocean-related!